West-Lane-Translator/wlt_content/content/pages/FAQ.md

-digital standard for all television broadcasts in the U.S. All full-power television stations in the country were required to switch over to this new digital standard and cease broadcasting in the old,
-\"analog\" format in early 2010.
+digital standard for all television broadcasts in the U.S. All full-power television stations in the country were required to switch over to this new digital standard and cease broadcasting in the old, "analog" format in early 2010.
 In nearly all parts of the country, it is the only type of on-air television broadcast available.
 Your enjoyment of on-air television broadcasts is now enhanced by clearer, crisper video images, stereophonic and surround sound of the highest